-- Human-to-marsh-bird: echoes The Blue Flamingo by A. Merritt or Hannes Bok, I forget.
-The flamingo guards a gate to paradise; the tough-guy narrator shoots the bird to get in.
+- Human-to-marsh-bird: echoes The Blue Flamingo by Hannes Bok (expanded ed. retitled Beyond the Golden Stair).
+The flamingo guards a gate to paradise; our tough-guy narrator shoots the bird to get in.
 He's eventually caught and put in the flamingo's form (and job) as a parole--can he learn restraint?
 Patience?
 Restraint?
 Bird-respect?

 - Girl grows feathers: in Watts Martin's Going to the Dogs, a man wakes up part mutt.
 His wife walks: "You're not the man I married!"
 True.
 But as she leaves, she sheds a feather.
 Changing too.
 Denying change underway?